 Harry jerked out of his nightmare, breathing as if he'd run for miles and slick with sweat.
 He lay gasping in his stifling cupboard for a moment before rising and sneaking out into the kitchen, part of his mind marveling at the fact that the door was unlocked.
 He sat on the floor for a while; sipping a cold glass of water and watching the world begin to lighten as the sun rose.
 Four AM, he thought groggily to himself, why in the world did I have to wake up so early?

 One freezing shower later (there was no way he was going to use the hot water and potentially get into trouble when his relatives got home), he dressed himself and eyed his appearance critically in the mirror.
-A gaunt, too pale face with large, bright green eyes (framed with glasses held together with scotch tape) and a livid bruise on the cheek stared back; long, tangled, dark mahogany hair with red highlights fell to his shoulders (yes, way too long, need to get a haircut); baggy clothes hid the bruises and welts on his back, as well as his unnatural skinniness.
+A gaunt, too pale face with large, bright green eyes (framed with glasses held together with scotch tape) and a livid bruise on the cheek stared back; long, tangled, black hair fell to just above his shoulders (yes, way too long, need to get a haircut); baggy clothes hid the bruises and welts on his back, as well as his unnatural skinniness.
 Well, overall, I'd say that's not too bad, he noted critically, Now, to do something about that bruise and I'll be good to go.

 Screwing his eyes tightly shut, he forced all his concentration onto the image he'd just seen in the mirror, imagining the bruise slowly shrinking from the outside inward, shrinking into the rest of his skin, millimeter by millimeter, fading through the colors, from livid purple to green and brown to yellow to normal, vanishing slowly yet steadily, vanishing across the contours of his cheek, vanishing until…he opened his eyes and blinked in numb shock.